Not Now

 Editorial Advisory Group

 Rita Smith is a nationally recognized expert in domestic violence who has been interviewed by hundreds of newspaper reporters, appeared on many local and national radio and television news shows, including the Washington Post, USA Today, People Magazine, NPR, The Today Show, Good Morning America and Oprah Winfrey Show.
 She began her career in 1981 as a shelter crisis line advocate and ascended to lead the National Coalition Against Domestic Violence (NCADV) from 1992-2014 where she established the original relationship between DomesticShelters.org and NCADV.
-Rita doubles as a consultant to the non-profit 501(c)3 Theresa’s Fund Inc., which operates DomesticShelters.org.
+Rita doubles as a consultant to the non-profit 501(c)3 Theresa’s Fund Inc., the founding organization of DomesticShelters.org.
 Smith currently serves as a senior advisor to the National Football League on policy and training issues related to domestic violence and sexual assault.

 Barry Goldstein has dedicated his career to stopping violence against women and preventing the mental, emotional and physical trauma it inflicts on children.
 Barry is the author and co-author of several books including Scared to Leave Afraid to Stay; Representing the Domestic Violence Survivor; Domestic Violence, Abuse and Child Custody; and The Quincy Solution.
 He was an attorney representing victims of domestic violence for 30 years.
 He is a sought-after speaker, and provides workshops, judicial and other trainings regarding domestic violence particularly related to custody issues.
 He also serves as a consultant and expert witness.